Specialist in Attachment Wounds, Inner Child Healing, and Emotionally Focused Couples Therapy

 My approach is rooted in:

-• Somatic Experiencing – helps you work through trauma and stress by tuning into what’s happening in your body.
-It’s designed to release stuck fight, flight, or freeze responses so your nervous system can finally settle.
+Somatic Experiencing – helps you work through trauma and stress by tuning into what’s happening in your body.
+It’s designed to release stuck survival responses (fight, flight, freeze, or fawn) so your nervous system can finally settle.
 Even if your mind knows you’re safe, your body might still be bracing—this approach helps you actually feel calm again.

 Individual Therapy